temporalio/edu-appdatasec-java-code/exercises/custom-converter/README.md

    the string "Received Plain text input".
 In the next step, you'll add a Custom Data Converter.

-4. To add a Custom Data Converter, you don't need to change anything in your Workflow code.
+4. To add a Custom Codec, you don't need to change anything in your Workflow code.
 You only need to add a `CodecDataConverter` parameter to `WorkflowClient client = WorkflowClient.newInstance(service);` where it is used in both `ConverterWorker.java` and `Starter.java`.